glesdora/desinr-lfo/README.md

 ## Installation

-1. Download the `Desinr_LFO` folder from the repository.
+1. Download the `desinr LFO.amdx` folder from the repository.
 2. Place the folder in your Max for Live devices folder.

 ## Usage

-1. Drag and drop the `Desinr_LFO` device onto a MIDI or audio track in Ableton Live.
+1. Drag and drop the `desinr LFO.amdx` device onto a MIDI or audio track in Ableton Live.
 2. Configure the parameters of the LFO waveform as desired.
 3. Map the generated LFO waveform to control various parameters within Ableton Live.